WillTDA/Discord.js-Akinator/README.md

 - 🌎 <b>100+ Languages Supported!</b> | Lightning fast translation has been made possible by Google Translate and hard-coded mappings!

 - ▶️ <b>Buttons!</b> | Don't want to type out responses to questions?
-Use discord's buttons to easily click your answer of choice!
+This package gives you the option to use discord's buttons to easily click your answer of choice!

 - 🙋 <b>Child Mode!</b> | Want to filter out NSFW questions?
-Simply set this option to `true`!
+You can choose to enable Akinator's Child Mode to keep your games squeaky clean!

 - ⚡️ <b>Quick & Easy Setup</b> | This package was built with the intentions of working out-of-the-box.
 Only one parameter is required at least!